tpeo/full-stack-learning-repo-fall-2021/Week_2/README.md

 ## Things to Google
 Good engineers know how to learn on their own.
 Here are a couple of topics that might be helpful to Google:
+- How to read JSON files with JavaScript
 - Unordered lists in HTML
 - Displaying Emails in HTML
 - Headers in HTML